 1. How does your legal payment processing software manage trust accounting?

 This question is critical when selecting the best legal billing software for your law firm.

 It’s imperative to maintain IOLTA trust compliance and keep earned and unearned funds separate in accordance with trust accounting rules.

 Accordingly, legal payment software must accept client trust payments and retainers and keep them separate from the law firm’s operating funds.
 The trust account should also be protected from all third-party debiting, including processing fees and chargebacks.

 Learn how Clio Manage can help you comply with legal industry trust accounting regulations while making timely, accurate, and profitable business decisions.

 2. Does your legal payment processing software integrate with a practice management solution?

-An integrated cloud-based legal practice management solution will automatically post transactions to the appropriate account and sync records with your accounting platform—reducing error-prone data entry, streamlining reporting and tracking, and ensuring your firm gets paid on time.
+An integrated cloud-based legal practice management solution will automatically post transactions to the appropriate account and sync records with your accounting platform.
+This can:

 3. What online payment methods can my firm accept when using your legal payment processing software?